 ---|---|

-The Master’s in TESOL is primarily designed to cater to the varying needs of English Language Learners (ELLs), specifically those for whom English is the third or fourth language.
-Under this program, students will learn pedagogical theory along with best practices that can be applied in a classroom environment.
-Master’s in ESL students will also understand the fundamentals of English language instruction but from the context of English as a Second Language and English as a Foreign Language.
-And apart from a practicum or field experience that students will gain, various topics such as Linguistic Analysis, Bilingual Education, Historical and Current Theories of Second Language, and Cultural Influence in Second Language Teaching are generally covered.
+The Master’s in TESOL is primarily designed to cater to the varying needs of English Language Learners (ELLs), specifically to ones for whom English is the third or fourth language.
+Under this program, students will learn pedagogical theory and best practices that can be applied in a classroom environment.
+Master’s in ESL graduates will also gain an understanding of the fundamentals of English language instruction but from the context of English as a Second Language, as well as English as a Foreign Language.
+Apart from a practicum or field experience that one will gain, various topics, such as Linguistic Analysis, Bilingual Education, Historical and Current Theories of Second Language, and Cultural Influence in Second Language Teaching, are generally covered.

-Almost all Master’s in TESOL programs touch upon a variety of topics that relate to teaching English as a second, other, or foreign language.
-However, curriculum varies significantly by accreditation and program, so students should carefully choose what courses they want to take up that will serve their personal development and professional goals.
-Here is an exhaustive list of Master TEFL TESOL accredited online courses:
+Almost all Master’s in TESOL programs touch upon various topics that relate to teaching English as a second, other, or foreign language.
+However, curriculum varies significantly by accreditation and program, so students should choose what courses they want to take to serve their personal development and professional goals.

 Students of Master’s in TESOL and ESL programs would have acquired a host of skills at the end of their programs, some of which include their ability to: